 In the case of Type II differences:

-1. The Chair, in consultation with at least three members of the Professional Team, shall determine whether the modeling organization has already revised the model to address the differences to conform to the Commission standards or is capable of addressing the differences within fourteen days after notifying the Commission of the discovery of Type II differences.
+1. The Chair, in consultation with at least three members of the Professional Team, shall determine whether the modeling organization has already revised the model to address the differences to conform to the standards or is capable of addressing the differences within fourteen days after notifying the Commission of the discovery of Type II differences.
 If the model has been revised or can be revised within the fourteen day time frame, the modeling organization shall submit an addendum to the submission for the model previously found acceptable thereby documenting the revisions, explaining the reasons for the differences, and providing any necessary backup documentation.
 If trade secret information is involved, the modeling organization shall include this fact in its notification to the Commission.

 2. The Chair shall place the modeling organization’s notification on the agenda for a special or regularly scheduled meeting of the Commission.
 The scheduling of the Commission meeting shall depend on the nature of the differences and the time frame for appropriate revisions to be made.
 The Chair shall provide Commission members with a copy of the modeling organization’s notification and report the status related to the modeling organization’s revision plan if on-going actions are required.

-3. If the modeling organization has not made the necessary revisions to the model to conform to the Commission standards, the Chair shall provide in advance of the meeting a proposed plan of action for the Commission’s consideration.
+3. If the modeling organization has not made the necessary revisions to the model to conform to the standards, the Chair shall provide in advance of the meeting a proposed plan of action for the Commission’s consideration.
 The Vice Chair or, if not available to chair the meeting, a Committee Chair appointed by the Chair, shall preside at the meeting.
 The Commission shall consider the Chair’s proposal and, upon the proposal being moved and seconded, vote on the plan of action of the Chair, and any other alternative recommendations or amendments that are raised in the form of a motion that has been duly made and seconded by another Commission member.
-All plans of action shall include specific time frames including deadlines and the required documentation regarding the necessary revisions to conform to the Commission standards.
+All plans of action shall include specific time frames including deadlines and the required documentation regarding the necessary revisions to conform to the standards.